-The door closed and then opened again, and an old man inside beckoned to me to come on in.
-He was a wizened old fellow, his features chiseled deeply into his face, showing the wear and tear of his years.
-Once I entered I went from the darkness of the Plaza to the brightness and cheeriness of an office party.
-This was an office party in appreciation of the work that had been accomplished in the store over the year.
-This store sold washing and drying machines as well as other general merchandise.
-Apparently the entire family worked in the store as there were several generations present as well as other workers.
+The door closed and then opened again, and an old man beckoned to me to come on in.
+He was a wizened fellow, his features deeply chiseled into his face, showing the wear and tear of his years.
+Once I entered I went from the darkness of the plaza to the brightness and cheeriness of an office party being held in appreciation of the work that had been accomplished by store employees over the past year.
+The store sold washing and drying machines as well as other general merchandise.
+Apparently the entire family worked here as there were several generations present as well as other workers.

 This gracious family stuffed me with their local cuisine and gave me small presents.
 I talked to them in my Spanish and they tested me with their English.
 I was impressed with their hospitality and willingness to take a complete stranger into their home/store.

 A large covered mall located at the east end of the Plaza Tapatia near Cultural Cabanas is three stories high and can be very crowded depending on the time of year, and day you visit.
 Crowds of people descend here during the Christmas holidays.
 Vendors sell everything from t-shirts, to wallets, to pig intestines.
 Yes, you read that correctly, intestines from pigs.

 The mall is organized by types of products for sale.
 For example, all the food vendors are situated in one corner, including those selling pig intestines.